 As confirmed by the 2011 census, the population of Birmingham 1,904,658 spread over an area of 129,635 hectares (320,335 acres) meaning a density of

 What to look out for when you are looking for a Conveyancing Solicitor in Birmingham?

 As per the requirements of the Solicitors Regulation Authority, any extra charges included in the terms should be clearly defined, and these should be explained

 There are two or more parties interested in purchasing the same property as us.
 How can we protect our self against being gazumped?

 This may happen weeks into a transaction.
-Because acceptance of an offer is not binding on the seller until exchange of contracts, there is a risk of gazumping.
-You should instruct a property lawyer or conveyancing solicitor such as through Express Conveyancing, as soon as you can to reduce the chance of being gazumped.
+Since accepting an offer is not binding on the seller until exchange of contracts, there is always the risk of gazumping.
+You should instruct a property lawyer or conveyancing solicitor who will act with speed.

 Are you buying or selling a property in Birmingham?
 Contact us on 0800 799 9892 today to